LeToNode/Play2.0-CN-doc/scalaGuide/main/tests/ScalaFunctionalTest.md

 ## Testing the router

-Instead of calling the `Action` yourself, you can let the `Router` do that:
+Instead of calling the `Action` yourself, you can let the `Router` do it:

 ```
 "respond to the index Action" in {